yeasin62/learning-and-earning-client-side/README.md

 1. The course/content detail section will have a heading at the top of the page.
 The heading will have an icon/ button on the side of the heading.
 When you click on that button, it will create a pdf and will be downloaded ( This will give you more fun.
 Try out this after completing all of your tasks.
 Hint: Explore react-to-pdf package).
 Your pdf should contain some relevant information about the course details.

-1. There will be a button at the bottom of the content detail called "Get premium access."
-Clicking the button will take the user to the Checkout route.
-This route will be a private/protected route.
-Please ensure that the private route redirects to the login page if the user is not logged in.
-After login, the user will be redirected to the checkout page.
-1. Your checkout page will be a dynamic route with route parameters having the id of the content that the user had clicked.
-On the checkout page, you will display the name based on the id.
-1. Use the Environment variable to hide the firebase key.
-1. If you reload the protected/private route (after login), this page will not redirect the user to the login page.
-Instead, it will keep the logged-in user on the protected route.
 ### Bonus:
-1. Minimum 12 meaningful git commits on the client-side repository and minimum of 5 meaningful commits on the server-side repository.
-1. Make your website mobile & desktop responsive (tablet responsive is optional).
-1. Display errors when the user's email address or password doesn't match.

 1. (client-side repo) Meaningful readme.md file containing your website name and link to your live site.
 And at least five bullet points mentioning your website's different features and functionality.
 And a list of technologies (frameworks, libraries) used in your project. (added a meaningful readme.md file for the server-side repo is optional)

-1. Create a 404 page.

-1. Make sure your site looks reasonable.
-The design and color selection is meaningful.

-2. Clean and organized Code (folder structure).
-Organize components with meaningful names, and add comments when needed.

 ### Optional (But Highly Recommended):